 Do reversed or failed payments sync to my accounting system?

-No, reversed payments do not sync to QuickBooks Online (QBO) or Xero.
+No, reversed payments do not sync to QuickBooks Online (QBO) and Xero.

 The bill will remain marked as "Unpaid" in your accounting system.
 However, depending on when the payment failed, a payment record may or may not appear in your accounting system.